-In the lead-up to the election, this audio documentary will feature prominent figures of the CU Boulder and Colorado community who will speak about the importance of open government, information transparency, and informed citizenship, as well as bring attention to the role of information access in both the empowerment and disenfranchisement of communities.
+In the lead-up to the election, this audio documentary features CU Boulder researchers and librarians who will speak about the importance of open government, information transparency, and informed citizenship, as well as bring attention to the role of information access in both the empowerment and disenfranchisement of communities.

 This quiz will test your knowledge of library resources by comparing them to popular commodities and experiences, and ask you to determine which costs more.
 Along the way, you will learn more about the value provided by Libraries purchased subscription resources and how Open Access seeks to make access to scholarly resources more equitable and sustainable.

 Release Date: October 1st

 These events and activities are brought to you by the CU Boulder Libraries Opentober 2020 Committee:

 Arthur Aguilera, Collection Assessment Librarian